 Each member of the Board receives an equal fixed basic fee of CHF 70 000 per annum.
-Additionally, members receive an extra allowance for taking on a post as Deputy Chairman (CHF 20 000) or for serving on the Nomination and b) Long-term oriented compensation in the form of shares c) Social security benefits

-Compensation Committee or Audit Committee (CHF 10 000).
+Additionally, members receive an extra allowance for taking on a post as Deputy Chairman (CHF 20 000) or for serving on the Nomination and Compensation Committee or Audit Committee (CHF 10 000).
 The responsibility and the increased workload of the various functions are therefore accounted for individually.